angelaCTO/Notes/Design-Thinking/What-Is-Design-Thinking/What-Does-Design-Thinking-Mean-?.md

   **7. Bias Towards Actions**
     - Design Thinking is a misnomer; it is more about doing than thinking.
 Bias toward doing and making and meeting

-#Design Thinking Step-By-Step
----
-  **1. Oberve**
-    - View people and their behavior in the context of their lives or their work.
-Try waching what your users do.
-Observing how they interact with their enviroment provides insights into their feelings and needs.

-  **2. Engage**
-    - Interact with and interview with users to understand their challenges.

-  **3. Immerse**
-    - Experience what your users experience as much as possible.
-Discover what it's like to do what they do, see what they see.
-The more variety of expereinces the better.